 We produce and help others to produce systematic reviews and meta-analyses of interventions to prevent and treat tobacco addiction.
 Cochrane is dedicated to producing high quality, accurate information about the effects of healthcare readily available worldwide.
 The National Institute for Health Research (NIHR) is the largest single funder of the Cochrane Tobacco Addiction Group and provides core funding for the editorial base.

 The Cochrane Tobacco Addiction Group forms part of Cochrane, an international not-for-profit and independent organisation which produces and disseminates systematic reviews of healthcare interventions and promotes the search for evidence in the form of clinical trials and other studies of interventions.
-Cochrane's major product is the Cochrane Database of Systematic Reviews which is published monthly as part of The Cochrane Library.
+Cochrane's systematic reviews are all published online in The Cochrane Library.

-The co-ordinating editor is Professor Paul Aveyard, University of Oxford.
-The other editors of the group are:
+Our co-ordinating editor is Professor Paul Aveyard, University of Oxford.
+We also have a number of expert editors:

-Professor Tim Coleman (Tobacco specialist editor), Professor of Primary Care, Faculty of Medicine & Health Sciences, University of Nottingham
+- Professor Tim Coleman (Tobacco & clinical specialist editor), Professor of Primary Care, Faculty of Medicine & Health Sciences, University of Nottingham

 What should tobacco addiction research focus on next?

 We have over 70 published reviews, which are updated on a regular basis, as well as numerous reviews underway.
 Click here to see a full list of reviews and titles registered with the Cochrane Tobacco Addiction Group.

 We are always interested in hearing from potential new review authors with ideas for systematic reviews that fall within our scope.
 If you are interested in getting involved in our work then visit the 'Get Involved' page of our website to read a bit more about what this entails.
 At times we also look for authors for specific reviews.